ijlee2/create-v2-addon-repo/CONTRIBUTING.md

-# Contributing to embroider-toolbox
+# Contributing to create-v2-addon-repo

-Open source projects like `embroider-toolbox` live on your words of encouragement and contribution.
+Open source projects like `create-v2-addon-repo` live on your words of encouragement and contribution.
 Please give feedback, report issues, or submit pull requests!

 Here are some guidelines to help you and everyone else.